japaricoin/japaricoin/doc/README.md

-Japaricoin Core 0.14.2
+Servalcoin Core 0.14.2
 =====================

 Setup
 ---------------------
-Japaricoin Core is the original Japaricoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Japaricoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Servalcoin Core is the original Servalcoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Servalcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Japaricoin Core, visit [japaricoin.org](https://japaricoin.org).
+To download Servalcoin Core, visit [servalcoin.org](https://servalcoin.org).

 Running
 ---------------------
-The following are some helpful notes on how to run Japaricoin on your native platform.
+The following are some helpful notes on how to run Servalcoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/japaricoin-qt` (GUI) or
+- `bin/servalcoin-qt` (GUI) or
-- `bin/japaricoind` (headless)
+- `bin/servalcoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run japaricoin-qt.exe.
+Unpack the files into a directory, and then run servalcoin-qt.exe.

 ### OS X

-Drag Japaricoin-Core to your applications folder, and then run Japaricoin-Core.
+Drag Servalcoin-Core to your applications folder, and then run Servalcoin-Core.

 ### Need Help?

-* See the documentation at the [Japaricoin Wiki](https://wiki.japaricoin.org/) for help and more information.
+* See the documentation at the [Servalcoin Wiki](https://wiki.servalcoin.org/) for help and more information.
-* Ask for help on [#japaricoin](http://webchat.freenode.net?channels=japaricoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=japaricoin).
+* Ask for help on [#servalcoin](http://webchat.freenode.net?channels=servalcoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=servalcoin).
-* Ask for help on the [JaparicoinTalk](https://japaricointalk.io/) forums.
+* Ask for help on the [ServalcoinTalk](https://servalcointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Japaricoin on your native platform.
+The following are developer notes on how to build Servalcoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)